-And, much like the community of the giant Sequoia, you too can give back to the profession and demonstrate your leadership by contributing to this enormous root system through your active engagement and participation in association of choice for educational facilities professionals.
+And, much like the community of the giant Sequoia, you too can give back to the profession and demonstrate your leadership by contributing to this enormous root system through your active engagement and participation in APPA.

-APPA.
 Your contributions (such as serving on a committee, running for an elected office, writing an article, or being part of an organizational evaluation team) will add immense value to this professional network, thereby strengthening the profession itself and the synergy we provide throughout the educational community.